sam-parsons/babel-plugin-transform-walrus-operator/README.md

 this plugin relies upon the ```:=``` token, it will have to be manually added to babel's parser

-follow <a href="https://lihautan.com/creating-custom-javascript-syntax-with-babel/#fork-the-babel">Tan Li Hau's guide,</a> you will fork babel and add a token to the parser
+follow <a href="https://lihautan.com/creating-custom-javascript-syntax-with-babel/#fork-the-babel">Tan Li Hau's guide,</a> you will fork babel and add a token to the parser.  see my <a href="https://github.com/sam-parsons/babel/commit/b28c29c7d9d1bd1d518ff53b68c7697ceb86cd1b">babel fork commit</a>

 ## Installation